sebsto/amplify-ios-workshop/BOA332/instructions/content/40_add_api/10_amplify.md

 1. Please select from one of the below mentioned services.
 Use the arrow keys to select **GraphQL** and press enter.

-1. Provide API name.
-Accept the default name (**amplifyiosworkshop**) and press enter.
+2. Use the arrow keys to select **Authorization modes: API key** and press enter.

-1. Choose the default authorization type for the API.
-Use the arrow keys to select **Amazon Cognito User Pool** and press enter.
+3. Use the arrow keys to select **Amazon Cognito User Pool** and press enter.

-1. Do you want to configure advanced settings for the GraphQL API.
-Select **Yes, I want to make some additional changes** and press enter.

-1. Configure additional auth types?
+4. Configure additional auth types?
 Accept the default (**No**) and press enter.

-1. Configure conflict detection?
-Accept the default (**No**) and press enter

-1. Do you have an annotated GraphQL schema?
-Accept the default (**No**) and press enter.

-1. Do you want a guided schema creation?
-Accept the default (**Yes**) and press enter.
+5. Review the proposed values, accept the default (**Continue**) and press enter.

-1. What best describes your project.
+6. Choose a schema template.
 Select any proposed schema, we are going to repace it in a next step.  **Press enter**.

-1. Do you want to edit the schema now?
+7. Do you want to edit the schema now?
 Enter **No** and press enter.

 `amplify` creates the required resources to depoy your API in the cloud.